Perspectives // Ageing in Place

 When continuity breaks down, uncertainty often takes its place.

-People do not simply need assistance.
+People don’t simply need assistance.
 They need confidence.

 What makes continuity particularly interesting is that it sits somewhere between practical support and emotional wellbeing.